adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/fileinput/v1/fileinput/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-Adaptive Form Text Input (v1)
+Adaptive Form File Input (v1)
 ====
-Adaptive Form Text input field component written in HTL.
+Adaptive Form File input field component written in HTL.

 ## Features

 * Provides the following type of input:
+  * file
   * text
-  * textarea
 * Custom constraint messages for the above types
 * Styles

 ### Use Object
-The Form Text component uses the `com.adobe.cq.forms.core.components.models.form.TextInput` Sling Model for its Use-object.
+The Form File component uses the `com.adobe.cq.forms.core.components.models.form.FileInput` Sling Model for its Use-object.

 ### Edit Dialog Properties
-The following properties are written to JCR for this Form Text component and are expected to be available as `Resource` properties:
+The following properties are written to JCR for this Form File component and are expected to be available as `Resource` properties:

 1. `./jcr:title` - defines the label to use for this field
 2. `./hideTitle` - if set to `true`, the label of this field will be hidden